 Cupsole VS Vulcanized Skate Shoes Compared

-- You ollie large drops or stairs.
+- More comfort when you ollie large drops or stairs.

-- Skate half pipe or bowl
+- A good choice if you skate half pipe or bowl

 For those who are in doubt about vulcanized skate shoes, how much boardfeel do you need?
 If you do lots of flatground tricks, hit the park often, or shred the streets, vulcs would be a good choice.
 If your feet hurt when jumping bigger drops you can always consider a different insole.

-To summarize this post, this table should suffice,
+To summarize this post, this table should suffice:

 |Cupsole Shoes||Vulcanized Shoes|